DataDog/integrations-core/windows_service/README.md

 ### Installation

+Install the [Windows Services integration][18], and configure it as described in the next section.

 The Windows Service check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Windows hosts.

 ### Configuration